-This is an extremely delicate procedure, for the removal of cells from an embryo at this stage may result in damage to the embryo that prevents it from developing further.
+This is an extremely delicate procedure, for the removal of cells from an embryo at this stage may damage the embryo and prevent it from developing further.
 Many clinics are still using acid to make this hole in the embryo wall.
 Arizona Center for Fertility Studies has done thousands of embryo biopsies without ever damaging a single embryo.
 It is done by state-of-the-art laser directed biopsy, not acid.
-If the embryo has been biopsied on day 3, there is about 48 hours for the testing to be completed before the embryo must be transferred.
+If the embryo has been biopsied on day 3, there are about 48 hours for the testing to be completed before the embryo must be transferred.
 The embryo is allowed to develop to the blastocyst stage during these 48-hours.

 Alternatively, cells can be removed from embryos at the blastocyst stage.
 Arizona Center for Fertility Studies is one of a handful of clinics in the country that can safely biopsy cells from a blastocyst (TE or trophectoderm biopsy).
-This allows more cells to be used for testing but requires freezing of the embryos after biopsy since the results of the genetic testing could not be obtained before the embryo transfer must be performed.
+This allows more cells to be used for testing but requires freezing the embryos after biopsy since the results of the genetic testing could not be obtained before the embryo transfer must be performed.

 Video of Arizona Center for Fertility Studies embryologist doing a trophectoderm biopsy using the laser for chromosome testing and sex selection

 Up to now, chromosomally abnormal embryos detected by either FISH (old technology) or 23-chromosome microarray (what Arizona Center for Fertility Studies considers to be state-of-the-art technology) are not recommended for transfer and are to be discarded.
-There is some speculation and early preliminary data to suggest that a chromosomally abnormal day 3 embryos may "self-correct" or normalize by the blastocyst stage.
+There are some speculation and early preliminary data to suggest that a chromosomally abnormal day 3 embryos may "self-correct" or normalize by the blastocyst stage.

-Arizona Center for Fertility Studies’ initial and follow-up data clearly show that embryos biopsied on day 3 that come back abnormal on day 5, but made nice looking blastocysts; when re-biopsied, using laser directed trophoectoderm (TE) biopsy, had a high percentage of "self-correction".
-Arizona Center for Fertility Studies has observed that there is a high percentage of "self-correction" if "abnormal" day 3 embryos developmentally make a nice looking day 5-6 blastocyst.
+Arizona Center for Fertility Studies’ initial and follow-up data clearly show embryos biopsied on day 3 that come back abnormal on day 5-6 but made nice looking blastocysts.
+When re-biopsied using laser directed trophectoderm (TE) biopsy, they had a high percentage of "self-correction."
 "Self-correction" probably does not occur if day 3 embryos fail to develop normally.
-This makes sense since a normal complement of chromosomes is needed to direct normal morphologic development of an embryo.
+This makes sense since a normal complement of chromosomes is needed to direct the normal morphological development of an embryo.